ITDS Racing Team

 Bill Collins, the Owner of Interstate Truck Driving School, is a Championship Winning Race Car Driver.
 Bill specializes in road racing with the Sports Car Club of America Hoosier Super Tour Series in the #63 Interstate Truck Driving School Corvette.
 The Vette is an 04 Z06 prepared by Doug Rippie Motorsports in Waverly Minnesota.
 Bill's car chief is Pat Stair who has built several winning cars over the years.
 Steve Kuehl crews for Bill at the track with occasional help from Darrell Peterson.
 Steve and Darrell have also raced extensively over the years are a real asset to the team at the race track.

-- June 1-3: Mid-Ohio Sports Car Course; Lexington, Ohio
+- May 31-June 2: Mid-Ohio Sports Car Course; Lexington, Ohio

 Stay tuned for pictures, videos, interviews and updates.

 Interstate owner Bill Collins recaps his 2018 season where he won the SCCA Super Tour Points Championship for the second season in a row.
 Will he return for #3?
 Watch and find out.

 The first race for 2018 for the Interstate Truck Driving School Corvette was at the famed Sebring Race Track in Florida.
 Sports cars have been racing at the airport based track since 1952 every March in the 12 Hours of Sebring.
 Famous drivers from all over the world have competed at the track and Bill Collins, who has raced cars for over 50 years, has always wanted to race at the a historic venue.

 Bill got his chance this January with the SCCA Hoosier Super Tour Series.
 Bill had won the Hoosier Series Championship in his class in 2017 and figured the best way to defend his title was show up at the first event of the year.
 Along with crew members Steve Kuehl and Darrell Peterson, the team made the long trip down to Florida the second weekend of the new year.